ekeilty17/ekeilty17.github.io/_posts/miscellaneous-collection/2025-09-03-things-ive-learned-about-exercise-and-weight-loss.md

 ### Energy and Calories

 In Newtonian mechanics, **energy** is a conserved physical quantity that measures a system's capacity to perform work.
 In particular, something that has energy can cause motion.
 All human movement - walking around, breathing air, lifting a box, etc. - requires energy.
 This even applies to your body's internal processes - pumping blood, digesting food, repairing a wound, etc. For example, over the course of a normal day your brain accounts for around 20% of your daily energy consumption [[source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC124895/)].
-Taken to the extreme, professional chess players have been measured using large amounts energy during while just sitting in a chair thinking really hard [[source](https://pubmed.ncbi.nlm.nih.gov/18987876/)].
+Taken to the extreme, professional chess players have been measured using large amounts of energy while just sitting in a chair thinking really hard [[source](https://pubmed.ncbi.nlm.nih.gov/18987876/)].

-The standard unit of energy in science are
+The standard unit of energy in science is
 <span class="tooltip">**Joules**
     <span class="tooltiptext" style="width: 425px;">
         Defined as the amount of energy exerted by a force of 1 Newton displacing a mass through a distance of 1 meter in the direction of that force.
 This is about the amount of energy it takes to lift a stick of butter 1 meter.
     </span>
 </span> ($\text{J}$).
-However, in macro-biology when refering to living organisms, energy is typically measured in calories.
+However, in macro-biology when referring to living organisms, energy is typically measured in calories.
 A **calorie** ($\text{cal}$) estimates the amount of energy required to raise the temperature of exactly 1 gram of water by 1 degree Celsius at 1 atmospheric pressure.
 Confusingly, the calories you see listed on food labels are actually **kilocalories** ($\text{kcal}$).
-Sometimes these are refered to as **"big" Calories** ($\text{Cal}$) [[source](https://www.ncbi.nlm.nih.gov/books/NBK499909/)].
+Sometimes these are referred to as **"big" Calories** ($\text{Cal}$) [[source](https://www.ncbi.nlm.nih.gov/books/NBK499909/)].
 Roughly 20 to 30 steps will burn 1 Calorie/kilocalorie [[source](https://www.verywellfit.com/pedometer-steps-to-calories-converter-3882595)].
-For the remaining of this blog post, assume that I am always referring to Calories/kilocalories unless stated otherwise.
+For the remainder of this blog post, assume that I am always referring to Calories/kilocalories unless stated otherwise.

 The conversions between all these units are listed below.